mpl-extensions/mpl-interactions/README.md

 interactive_plot(f, x=x, beta=beta)
 ```

-These functions are designed to be used with [ipympl](https://github.com/matplotlib/ipympl), the backend that is designed for use in Jupyter notebooks.
+These functions are designed to be used with [ipympl](https://github.com/matplotlib/ipympl), the backend that is designed for use in Jupyter Notebooks.
 So for optimal performance, make sure you set the backend with `%matplotlib ipympl`.
 That said, these functions will also work with any interactive backend (e.g. `%matplotlib qt5`).

 **generic**

-Provides ways to interact with Matplotlib that will work outside of a jupyter notebook; this should work equally well with any backend.
+Provides ways to interact with Matplotlib that will work outside of a Jupyter Notebook; this should work equally well with any backend.
 1. A very niche (but very cool) way to compare 2D heatmaps
 2. Scroll to zoom
 3. Middle click to pan

 **utils**

-This module includes utility functions to make things just that little bit easier
+This module includes utility functions to make things just that little bit easier.

 1. `ioff` as a context manager